oaklandsmartvehicles/DrivingAgent-2020-melodic/README.md

 Yolo also requires a configuration and a weights file.
 The pre-trained configuration and weights files can be found here… https://pjreddie.com/darknet/yolo/ If you download one of these sets of files.
 They must match.
 I recommend yolov3-tiny for crappy GPUs and yolov3-608 for high performance GPUs.
 In competition we will have our own cfg and weights files.
 At the time of writing those do not yet exist.
 Rename those files to run.cfg and run.weights.
 Put them in a new folder  ~/catkin_ws/darknet/

-## Finally, it's time to clone this GitHub repository!
+## Finally, it's time to download this repository!

 - **Step 0, Wierd command**: Professor Radovnikovich says run these commands so run them: 'cd /usr/local/lib' and 'ls -1 libgazebo*.9|sed 's/.9//g'|sudo xargs -I@ ln -fs @.9 @'